Redress, tax and reform: Inside the UK car finance scandal

 The FCA is making efforts to ensure the claims process is clear and fair.
 It has already taken action against companies that used misleading advertising and continues to remind consumers that they are free to raise complaints directly with their lender at no cost.

 At the same time, many people still prefer to use a regulated claims management company for support.
-These services can be helpful for reviewing older agreements, checking for signs of car finance mis-selling, and managing the paperwork especially if the deal was signed years ago or records are missing.
+These services can be helpful for reviewing older agreements, checking for signs of car finance mis-selling, conducting a car finance refund check, and managing the paperwork especially if the deal was signed years ago or records are missing.

 What happens next